GitbookIO/micro-analytics/README.md

 If `--user` is provided, the service will automatically use [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) on all requests.

-The cache directory is always placed in the root directory.
+The cache directory is always placed in the root directory and is suffixed with app major version.
+The default will then be `./dbs/.diskache0`.

 ## Analytics schema